igraph/python-igraph/README.md

 issue on this repository and we'll try to answer.
 If you have a piece of code that you would like to see included in the main tree, open a PR on this repo.

-To start developing `python-igraph`, you need a bleeding edge version of both `python-igraph` and its core C library, `igraph`.
-Moreover, you probably do not want either of those to install both locally so they don't interfere with any systemwide installations.
-Follow the steps below (these are for UNIX, Windows users should change the system commands a little).
+To start developing `python-igraph`, follow the steps below (these are for UNIX, Windows users should change the system commands a little).

 First, clone this repo (e.g. via https) and enter the folder: